COSC3020/reverse-insertion-sort-Hrics12-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+So, I think the reasoning the average case is also $\Theta(n^2)$ is because of how the elements are initially laid out.
+The best case is having everything in order and worst case is having everything in the opposite order.
+When you take the average of that you would say that the function will compare the values to at least half the other elements.
+Meaning the elements will have an average distance by comparison to their final sorted place.

+//I watched time complexity os insertion sort by 'CS Talks by Lee' on youtube to help me

+I used my repo from last semester https://github.com/COSC3020/reverse-insertion-sort-Hrics12

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."